Dmitry-Pryshchepa/log_parser/README.md

 ## Approach description
 - Using OOP, TDD and SOLID
-- Using file with logs validations
+- Validates file existence and presence of file content
 - Capability to add new log processing

 ## Possible Improvements